kiandaneshi/kiandaneshi/README.md

 apply it to various medical / surgical research projects - mostly plastic and reconstructive surgery

-aiming for a career in academic plastic surgery. looking to develop the field of computational plastic surgery
+aiming for a career in academic plastic surgery. mostly looking to combine data science + code + big data with plastics

 also i sometimes dabble in fun personal projects too